ambuj071/fsnd_newsdata_log_analysis/README.md

   + To load the data, cd into the vagrant directory and use the command: psql -d news -f newsdata.sql

 ## How to Run
-Clone the current repository in the vagrant folder and then from inside the repository give the following command-
+Clone the current repository in the vagrant folder

-python solution.py
+Make sure vagrant is up and user has logged into the VM using "vagrant ssh"

+From vagrant directory, CD into the repository and give the following command- python solution.py

 Sample result is shown in results.txt file